 Do I Have a Valid Claim?

-If you’ve been the victim of a robbery, attack, rape, shooting, stabbing, or any other assault on someone else’s property, you may have a valid compensation claim.
+If you’ve been the victim of a robbery, attack, rape, shooting, stabbing, or any other assault on someone else’s property such as a motel or convenience store, you may have a valid compensation claim.
 Speaking to an attorney after receiving medical care can help you determine whether you have a valid claim and how much your case may be worth.
 An attorney can also help you investigate your case and prepare a legal strategy.
 There are examples of negligent security incidents that give rise to valid legal claims, including the following:

 - Assault in an apartment complex